ProcessMIX Guide

 The Connector's name should be longer than 1 symbol and shorter than 100.
 It can contain letters (Latin a-z A-Z), numbers 0-9, $, and underscores.
 It should begin with a letter or underscore character.

-DB Connector has been created.
+The DB Connector has now been created.

-How to set up a DB Connector?
+How to Set up a DB Connector

 After creating a DB connector, you need to configure it and test the connection.